NethServer/nethsecurity/packages/ns-objects/README.md

 - be unique
 - be a valid UCI id (it may contain only the characters `a-z`, `0-9` and `_`)
-- have a maximum length of 12 characters (nft set name must be 16 characters or less, 4 chars are reserved by `abs2fw` to generate unique nft set names)
+- have a maximum length of 12 characters (nft set name must be 16 characters or less, 4 chars are reserved for future use

 The `user` object can have the following non-mandatory options: